Best for business perks with no annual fee

-Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.
-Other no annual fee business credit cards we’ve seen have offered anywhere from $200 to $750 in welcome bonus value.
+Earn 15,000 Membership Rewards® points after spending $3,000 in eligible purchases on the card within your first three months of card membership.
+Other no-annual-fee business credit cards we’ve seen have offered anywhere from $200 to $750 in welcome bonus value.

 You’ll get 2X points on up to $50,000 in purchases each year and 1X points after that.
-If you’re often behind the wheel of a rental car, you’ll also earn unlimited 2X points on prepaid rental cars booked through the American Express Travel portal.
+If you rent cars often, you’ll also earn unlimited 2X points on prepaid rental cars booked through the American Express Travel portal.

-There are no spending categories to keep track of, which makes it easy to rack up rewards without having to spend strategically.
+There are no spending categories to keep track of, making it easy to rack up rewards without having to spend strategically.

-Depending on which redemption option you choose, each point could be worth between 0.5 cents and 2 cents.
+Depending on your selected redemption option, each reward point could be worth between 0.5 and 2 cents.

 The best way to maximize your points is to use them for travel, especially when you transfer to a partner airline or hotel.
-The Points Guy’s latest valuation estimates that finding the right American Express transfer partner can bump each point to 2 cents apiece, but redeeming for air travel through the Amex portal will only get you 1 cent per point.
+Bankrate’s latest valuation estimates that finding the right American Express transfer partner can bump each point to up to 2.1 cents apiece.
+However, redeeming for air travel through the Amex portal will only get you 1 cent per point.
 Reserving prepaid hotels, cars, cruises and planned vacations will only net 0.7 cents per point.

 In addition to rewards, this card has perks that can help you manage your business spending, including expanding your buying power and providing you with employee cards.
-Here’s a rundown of the main benefits you’ll get as a Blue Business Plus cardholder.
+Here’s a rundown of your main benefits as a Blue Business Plus cardholder.

 This card has a quick and easy online application process.
 In fact, you could get your American Express Blue Business Plus approval in as little as 30 seconds.

-If you need to make a large purchase higher than your Amex Blue Business Plus credit limit, you can with expanded buying power.
-Based on your creditworthiness, American Express may allow you to go over your credit limit to cover business expenses like equipment and inventory, but you must pay off the over-limit portion at the end of each billing statement as part of your minimum statement.
+If you need to make a large purchase worth more than your Amex Blue Business Plus credit limit, you can do it with expanded buying power.
+Based on your creditworthiness, American Express may allow you to go over your credit limit to cover business expenses like equipment and inventory, but it’s not unlimited.
+It adjusts with your card use, payment history, credit record, financial resources known to American Express, and more.
+Also, you must pay off the over-limit portion at the end of each billing statement as part of your minimum statement.

 The Blue Business Plus allows you to get additional cards for your employees and set custom limits on their spending.

-The account manager feature allows you to give a trusted assistant access so they can monitor your finances for you.
+The account manager feature allows you to give a trusted assistant access to your accounts so they can monitor your finances for you.

 This card also comes with purchase protection to protect your covered purchases from theft or accidental damage for up to 90 days from the date of purchase.